Optical activity is the ability of a substance to cause optical rotation or circular dichroism:

-One can describe optical activity as a difference of the velocity of light (phase velocity) between two opposite rotation directions of circularly polarized light.
-Similarly, the phenomenon of different Raman scattering intensities for left and right polarized light is called Raman optical activity.
+One can also describe optical activity as a difference of the velocity of light (phase velocity) between two opposite rotation directions of circularly polarized light.
+That property of the medium is called circular birefringence.

 Measurement of Optical Activity

 While the basic measurement principle is rather old, these instruments have been substantially revised over the years and now allow for highly accurate measurements.
 There are even automated polarimeters which are for the combination of convenience, high speed and high accuracy.

 Questions and Comments from Users